spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-To specify the general behaviour of our model, enter ``model`` parameter values as follows:
+Specify the general behaviour of our model.
+Enter ``model`` parameter values as follows:

    a.
 Select the model parameter value data from the text-box below
       and copy it to the clipboard (**Ctrl+C**):